 - Before booking, be sure to read a few reviews.
 And if a price seems too good to be true, it probably is– you may be staying in a glorified brothel.

-A good Nairobi travel tip is to check with the hostels as many will offer meal plans or inexpensive a la cart menus.
+A good Nairobi travel tip is to check with the hostels as many will offer meal plans or inexpensive a la carte menus.

 Vendors also sell food from roadside stalls.
 Usually, you can find fresh fruit, peanuts, roasted corn, sausages, fried dough (mandazi), and hard-boiled eggs for sale in every neighborhood.